 Academy of Natural Sciences

-he Academy of Natural Sciences, founded in 1812, moved into its imposing building on the South side of Logan Circle in 1876.
+The Academy of Natural Sciences, founded in 1812, moved into its imposing building on the south side of Logan Circle in 1876.
 As the oldest research institute in the Western hemisphere, it has a long history of participation in scientific investigation.

 Long's plan included the design and construction of a steamboat to ascend the Missouri.
 Experience with the boat was reminiscent of that experienced by Lewis with his "iron boat," but more consequential.
 It caused delay, breakdown and abandonment of the expedition near present-day Omaha.